chb/pop-health-app/README.md

 ## Environment Variables
 The app is configured via environment variables.
-These should be set in a `.env` file located in the project root folder (this file is not included in the git repository so you must create it yourself).
+These should be set in a `.env` file located in the project root folder.
+This file is not included in the git repository so you must create it yourself.
+You can use the file `example.env` as a template.

 The environment variables include:
+- `REACT_APP_START_YEAR` - The app will render interval of two years.
+For example, if this is set to `2016`, then it will visualize data for 2016 and 2017.
 - `HOST` - The host on which the app is available.
 Defaults to `0.0.0.0`.
 - `PORT` - The port on which the app is available.
 Defaults to `8080`.
 - `DB_HOST` - The database host.
 Defaults to `localhost`.